Treatment Options for Dry Eye

 Dry eye from aqueous insufficiency arises from reduced secretion of the lacrimal gland and causes tear hyperosmolarity, where the concentrations of tear salts and proteins become abnormally high.
 In turn this causes inflammation of the ocular surface, damage to the epithelial cells at the front of the eye, and an unstable tear film.
 Aqueous insufficiency is treated with some of the following :

-Topical steroid drops - steroid drops such as Flarex and FML are frequently used in the first instance to reduce the inflammatory consequences of aqueous insufficiency.
+Topical steroid drops - steroid drops such as Flarex and FML are frequently used in the first instance to reduce the inflammatory consequences of tear hyperosmolarity.
+Steroids are also helpful where there is co-existing meibomian gland disease because of their anti-inflammatory effect on the eyelids.
 They often bring rapid initial relief of symptoms but are not suitable for long-term use due to risks such as increased intra-ocular pressures, cataract, and reducing the eye's resistance to infection.

-Restasis (cyclosporin A) - this is another drop that supresses inflammation in the eye as steroids do, but is more difficult to obtain as it must be prepared by a compounding pharmacist.
+Restasis (cyclosporin A) - this drop protects and restores the functioning of the lacrimal gland, as well as reducing inflammation in the eye as steroids do, but is more difficult to obtain as it must be prepared by a compounding pharmacist.

 Punctal plugs - when artificial tears and lubricants are insufficient to relieve the symptoms of aqueous deficient dry eye, punctal plugs are used to block the entry to the channels where the tears normally drain, allowing the tears to remain longer in contact with the eye.
 It is important to resolve all inflammation first before inserting these plugs.
 The fee for punctal plug insertion is $60 (in addition to the short consultation fee).
 Click here to view a short video on how punctal plugs work.